 Tarvin Community Centre

-The posters will soon be up, all the stalls have been taken and the entertainment has been confirmed so this means we are now on countdown with just under four weeks to go until Saturday, 5 December, for this year's Christmas Festival and Market.
+The posters are up, all the stalls have been taken and the entertainment has been confirmed so this means we are now on countdown with just a week to go until Saturday, 3 December, for this year's Christmas Festival and Market.

-Hugo Deynem, the Lord Mayor of Chester and one of Tarvin's Borough Councillors, will be opening the Market.
-This is an opportunity to mention how extremely indebted we are to our local Borough Councillors — Councillor Deynem and Councillor Leather — for the generous funding they have given us from their Members' Budget.
+Hugo Deynem and John Leather, our two Cheshire West Councillors, will be opening the Market.
+This is an opportunity to mention how extremely indebted we are to our two Cheshire West Councillors for the generous funding they have given us from their Members' Budget.

-A big thank you must also go to Tarvin Parish Council for their contribution of £200.
-It is both amazing and frightening as to how much it costs to put on an event of this nature, so we do need your support.
+A big thank you must also go to Tarvin Parish Council for their contribution of £150.

-So many local businesses have also given us their very generous support and help — Jacqueline Wilson, Independent Funeral Services, has arranged for the posters to be printed and the Co-op have donated chocolates for the Chocolate Tombola stall.
+So many local businesses have also given us their very generous support and help — Jacqueline Wilson, Independent Funeral Services, has arranged for the posters to be printed, the Co-op has donated chocolates for the Chocolate Tombola stall and the Red Lion is again allowing us the use of their car park for the Foodcourt.

 Do ensure that you purchase raffle tickets from the raffle stall as local businesses have again been extremely generous and we have prizes from: